Microsoft/azure-docs.pt-pt/articles/cognitive-services/immersive-reader/includes/quickstarts/immersive-reader-client-library-kotlin.md

     }

     // The next two functions get the token from the Immersive Reader SDK
-    // and authorizes the app.
+    // and authorize the app.
     private suspend fun getImmersiveReaderTokenAsync(): String {
         return getToken()
     }